School Administration Career Paths

 If the sky is your limit and you are after some of the most prestigious roles in school administration, try becoming a school dean and working your way up to the top of the heap as a university president.

-Typical Education Levels in School Administration
+Typical Education Levels for a School Administration Career

 Many students starting out in the area of school administration already have a bachelor’s or master’s degree in an area such as teaching, community development or social work, but want to expand their opportunities in education administration, leadership and policy.